polarfire-soc/polarfire-soc-documentation/boards/mpfs-dev-kit/MPFS-DEV-KIT_user_guide.md

 ### Polarfire SoC Buildroot SDK for the HiFive Unleashed Expansion Board
 The Polarfire SoC Buildroot SDK is based on the SiFive freedom-u-sdk with modifications to the device tree to support the HiFive Unleashed Expansion board.
 It also includes drivers for Microsemi PCIe, I2C, SPI, MMUART, and GPIO peripherals.
-See the [Firmware Versions section](#firmware-versions) to download the Polarfire SoC Buildroot SDK.
-The build procedure is described in the [top level README](../README.md).
+See the build systems table above to download the Polarfire SoC Buildroot SDK.
+The build procedure is described in the Linux build system's README.

 Before building the Linux image, the following packages must be installed depending on the Linux distribution in your machine.